zio/zio-prelude/docs/functionaldatatypes/nonemptylist.md

 This is useful to allow more accurate domain modeling in situations where we know a collection is not empty.

 For example, we might be handling a collection of errors.
 If an error has occurred at all then we know the collection is not empty.

-However, the Scala compiler does not know that and so we are forced to handle the case where the collection is empty even though we know that cannot occur.
+However, if we are working with a collection type from the Scala standard library such as `List`, `Vector`, or `Iterable` then the Scala compiler does not know that.
+It will force us to handle the case where the collection is empty even though we know that cannot occur.

 Or perhaps we are implementing a batched API and need to handle a collection of requests.
 We know the collection is not empty or we would not have been called at all, but now we have to handle the case of an empty collection.